edgelesssys/docs.edgeless.systems/marblerun/workflows/recover-coordinator.md

 As described in the [recovery chapter](features/recovery.md), different situations can require the *recovery* of the Coordinator.
 If the Coordinator finds a sealed state during its startup which it is unable to unseal using the host-specific SGX sealing key, it will wait for further instructions.

+!> You will need the corresponding private key to the `RecoveryKeys` which were defined in the manifest, and you will need the recovery secret that was returned to you during the initial upload of the manifest.
+If either or both of these are not available to you, recovery cannot be performed.

 You have two options:

 1. Recover the sealed state by uploading the recovery secret, which was encrypted for the `RecoveryKeys` defined in the manifest.

-    !> If no `RecoveryKeys` were defined in the manifest, recovery cannot be performed.

     The recovery secret can be uploaded through the `/recover` client API endpoint.
 To do so, you need to: